 Al Azhar Park, A Gigantic Gem in the Heart of Old Cairo

-According to the UNESCO, the area of Old Cairo has the lion’s share of Islamic remnants in the world, which is one of the reasons why Cairo earned the name of “the city of thousand minarets.”
+According to UNESCO, the area of Old Cairo has the lion’s share of Islamic remnants in the world, which is one of the reasons why Cairo earned the name of “the city of a thousand minarets.”

 Barrows of Accumulated Waste